gke/OpenPilot-RTH/wiki/OpenPilotSetup.md

 It may also be used for multicopters but that has not been tested extensively.

+##Important##

+It is assumed that you have tuned your PID parameters using accepted techniques described elsewhere.
+Be aware that the fixed wing PID coefficients are generally of a significantly lower value than that for multicopters.

 ##General##

 The RTH function is controlled using a pot/knob connected to Accessory 0.
-If the pot is centred then RTH is inactive.
-If turned in the appropriate direction the aircraft will turn towards home.
 The more the knob is turned the quicker the turn.
-If turned the other direction the aircraft will steer directly away from the launch/home point.
+If you find that the aircraft actually turns away from the launch/home point you will have to reverse the channel sense for the pot.

 ![https://github.com/gke/OpenPilot-RTH/blob/master/wiki/graphics/Acc0.JPG](https://github.com/gke/OpenPilot-RTH/blob/master/wiki/graphics/Acc0.JPG)